Skip to content

 How To Use Windows 10 Clipboard History

-Unlike the Windows Ink feature, the clipboard doesn’t get its own dedicated button or icon on the taskbar.
+Unlike the Windows Ink feature, the clipboard doesn’t get its dedicated button or icon on the taskbar.
 To access it you’ll have to rely on the keyboard shortcut.
 Pressing Windows+V on your keyboard will bring up the clipboard in any application.
-It opens up right where your cursor is at that moment, or in the bottom right corner if you’re on the desktop.
+It opens right where your cursor is at that moment, or in the bottom right corner if you’re on the desktop.
 The clipboard panel shows a history of items you’ve copied to your clipboard, with the most recent item at the top.
 Select something on your clipboard by clicking it to paste it into the current application.

-You can pin items by clicking on the pin icon that appears when you hover over a clipboard item.
+You can pin items by clicking on the pin icon appearing when you hover over a clipboard item.
 Windows will then keep the item instead of discarding it to make room for a new item.
 This is ideal for items you frequently need to paste.
-Clicking on the X button will remove the item from the clipboard.
+Clicking the X button will remove the item from the clipboard.
 If you’ve enabled syncing, and selected the Never automatically sync text that I copy option, you’ll also see a cloud icon when you hover over clipboard icons.
 Clicking on it will sync that item across your Windows 10 devices.
 If you’ve not selected the Never automatically sync text that I copy option but sync is on, all items will be synced automatically and you won’t see a sync icon.